thlearningcoder/Applied-data-science-capstone/README.md

 # Applied-data-science-capstone
-Trying to learn Data Sciece through Coursera
+Trying to learn Data Science through Coursera

+This repo has all python files of peer-graded assignment.